Fact-checked

 Factors that increase the risk of abnormal formations in the form of brain cysts are considered to be:

-• diseases of a pregnant woman (acute viral, chronic and systemic);
+• diseases of the pregnant woman (acute viral, chronic and systemic);

-• teratogenic effects on the embryo and fetus of alcohol or drugs;
+• teratogenic effects of alcohol or drugs on the embryo and fetus;

-• various pathologies of pregnancy, including placental insufficiency and fetal hypoxia;
+• various pregnancy pathologies, including placental insufficiency and fetal hypoxia;

-• prematurity of the child (his birth before 35-37 weeks of gestation);
+• prematurity of the child (birth before 35-37 weeks of gestation);

-• complicated childbirth, often leading to birth trauma ;
+• complicated childbirth, often resulting in birth trauma;

 Pathogenesis

-Cyst (from the Greek "pouch") is a delimited closed cavity with clear contours, often with liquid contents.
-The pathogenesis of congenital neuroepithelial cysts is not fully understood.
-Although among the hypotheses of the mechanism of formation of a cyst of the transparent septum, there is a version of its connection with the functions of the ventricular (ventricular) system and the movement of the cerebrospinal fluid - the aqueduct of the brain (aqueductus cerebri).
+A cyst (from the Greek "sac") is a delimited closed cavity with clear contours, often with liquid contents.
+The pathogenesis of congenital neuroepithelial cysts has not been fully studied.
+Although among the hypotheses of the mechanism of formation of a cyst of the transparent septum, there is a version of its connection with the functions of the ventricular (ventricular) system and the movement of cerebrospinal fluid - the cerebral aqueduct (aqueductus cerebri).

-If the cystic formation of septum pellucidum is filled with cerebrospinal fluid (liquor cerebrospinalis), which is produced by the lateral ventricles, then a cerebrospinal fluid cyst of the transparent septum is determined.
+If the cystic formation of the septum pellucidum is filled with cerebrospinal fluid (liquor cerebrospinalis), which is produced by the lateral ventricles, then a cerebrospinal fluid cyst of the septum pellucidum is determined.

-In addition, a cyst of the cavity of the transparent septum can be detected.
-A slit-like closed space - a cavity between the plates of the transparent septum (cavum septum pellucidum) - is formed in the third month of intrauterine development of the fetus and is considered a marker of the development of its nervous system.
-During the fifth month of the prenatal period, the plates begin to fuse, and closure of this cavity is completed three to six months after birth.
+In addition, a cyst of the cavity of the septum pellucidum may be detected.
+A slit-like closed space - a cavity between the plates of the septum pellucidum - is formed in the third month of intrauterine development of the fetus and is considered a marker of the development of its nervous system.
+During the fifth month of the prenatal period, the plates begin to merge, and three to six months after birth, the closure of this cavity is complete.

-But in 12-15% of cases, the cavity does not close, especially in premature babies.
-And when found in adults, it is considered an anatomical variant of the norm
+But in 12-15% of cases the cavity does not close, especially in premature babies.
+And when it is found in adults, it is considered an anatomical variant of the norm.

-If cerebrospinal fluid remains in the closed cavum septum pellucidum, then this is a cyst of the transparent septum in a child.
-[2]
+If cerebrospinal fluid remains in the closed cavum septum pellucidum, then this is a cyst of the septum pellucidum in a child. [ 2 ]

-Often a cyst of this localization does not manifest itself in any way.
-But it can press on brain tissue and cause symptoms such as headache accompanied by dizziness, vomiting and epileptic seizures, vision and hearing problems (patients often complain of tinnitus).
+Often, a cyst of this localization does not manifest itself in any way.
+But it can press on the brain tissue and cause symptoms such as headaches accompanied by dizziness, vomiting and epileptic seizures, problems with vision and hearing (patients often complain of tinnitus).

-The first signs of the presence of a cyst of the cavity of the transparent septum are also manifested by periodic headaches.
-In addition, patient complaints include dizziness, nausea and vomiting, visual disturbances.
-[3]
+The first signs of the presence of a cyst of the septum pellucidum also manifest as periodic headaches.
+In addition, patient complaints include dizziness, nausea and vomiting, and visual impairment. [ 3 ]

 Complications and consequences

 The consequences and complications associated with this cerebral cyst arise due to its significant size.
 It can exert pressure on the occipital and temporal horns of the lateral ventricles of the brain and part of the aqueductus cerebri - with the development of obstructive hydrocephalus.
-In such cases, there are morning headaches in the frontal region, difficulty concentrating and other symptoms of increased intracranial pressure .
+In such cases, morning headaches in the frontal region, difficulty concentrating, and other symptoms of increased intracranial pressure appear.

-In addition, compression of the cyst may impair venous outflow from the brain or affect hypothalamic structures and midbrain areas, causing autonomic or sensorimotor symptoms.
+In addition, compression of the cyst may disrupt venous blood outflow from the brain or affect hypothalamic structures and areas of the midbrain, causing autonomic or sensorimotor symptoms.

-Also, a rupture of a cystic formation is not excluded, which is fraught with quite serious problems of the central nervous system.
+It is also possible that a cystic formation may rupture, which can lead to quite serious problems with the central nervous system.

-Symptoms and patient history are not sufficient for diagnosis.
-Required instrumental diagnostics:
+Symptoms and patient history are not enough for diagnosis.
+Instrumental diagnostics are necessary:

 Differential diagnosis

-Differential diagnosis is carried out with an arachnoid cyst of the interhemispheric fissure, a cyst of the pineal gland of the brain, an arteriovenous malformation (aneurysm) of the vein of Galen.
+Differential diagnostics are performed with an arachnoid cyst of the interhemispheric fissure, a pineal gland cyst of the brain, and an arteriovenous malformation (aneurysm) of the vein of Galen.

 Who to contact?

-Only when a septal pellucid cyst causes symptoms should it be treated.
+Only when a septum pellucidum cyst causes symptoms does it require treatment.

 Although there is no cure for this cystic formation,

-Drugs are empirically prescribed to improve metabolic processes in brain tissues - nootropics ( Piracetam, Pyriditol, Cerebrolysin ).
+Empirically, drugs are prescribed to improve metabolic processes in brain tissue - nootropics (Piracetam, Pyriditol, Cerebrolysin ).

-So, Piracetam (Nootropil), used for memory impairment, cognitive decline and myoclonus, is taken at 1.24-4.8 mg per day (the dosage is determined by the doctor).
-In this case, the side effects of this drug are manifested by nausea and vomiting, weight gain, nervousness and depression, increased excitability and hyperkinesis, insomnia or drowsiness.
+Thus, Piracetam (Nootropil), used for memory impairment, decreased cognitive abilities and myoclonus, is taken at 1.24-4.8 mg per day (the dosage is determined by the doctor).
+In this case, the side effects of this drug are nausea and vomiting, weight gain, nervousness and depression, increased excitability and hyperkinesis, insomnia or drowsiness.

-Diuretic drugs - osmotic diuretics Diacarb (Acetazolamide), Mannitol - are prescribed for increased intracranial pressure.
-Diakarb tablets are taken at 0.125–0.25 g twice a day, but it is contraindicated in liver and kidney failure, angle-closure glaucoma, and children under 12 years of age.
-Side effects are possible in the form of electrolyte imbalance in the body, thrombocytopenia, suicidal thoughts, growth retardation in children.
+Diuretics - osmotic diuretics Diacarb (Acetazolamide), Mannitol - are prescribed for increased intracranial pressure.
+Diacarb tablets are taken 0.125-0.25 g twice a day, but it is contraindicated in liver and kidney failure, closed-angle glaucoma and children under 12 years of age.
+Possible side effects include electrolyte imbalance in the body, thrombocytopenia, suicidal thoughts, and growth retardation in children.

-Mannitol is administered intravenously (with the calculation of the dose by body weight); its side effects are headache, nausea and vomiting, poor blood circulation, dehydration and electrolyte imbalance.
+Mannitol is administered intravenously (with a dose calculated based on body weight); its side effects include headache, nausea and vomiting, poor circulation, dehydration, and electrolyte imbalance.

-In the event of an enlarged cyst, surgical treatment may be required, which includes shunting of the cyst cavity or its endoscopic fenestration.
-[4]
+If the cyst increases in size, surgical treatment may be required, which includes shunting of the cyst cavity or its endoscopic fenestration. [ 4 ]

 Prevention

-The ability to prevent the formation of a congenital cyst of the transparent septum of the brain is limited by the fact that not all risk factors for the development of anomalies in the prenatal period can be avoided.
-Therefore, prevention, in fact, concerns only the complete rejection of alcohol before and during pregnancy, as well as extreme caution in the use of drugs.
+The possibilities of preventing the formation of a congenital cyst of the septum pellucidum of the brain are limited by the fact that not all risk factors for the development of anomalies in the intrauterine period can be avoided.
+Therefore, prevention, in fact, concerns only a complete refusal of alcohol before and during pregnancy, as well as extreme caution in the use of drugs.

 Forecast

-In the treatment of a symptomatic cyst of the transparent septum of the brain and the absence of neurological complications, the prognosis is considered favorable.
+In the treatment of symptomatic septum pellucidum cysts and the absence of neurological complications, the prognosis is considered favorable.